 But Alexandr Pushkin had some luck, though.
 One year after her lay-up, she met up with a man named Gerry Harrod, the former owner of Ocean Cruise Lines, that had been sold to Paquet Cruises of France a little earlier.
 Harrod saw potential in the old Sovjet lady and he had the ship rebuilt in Greece at the Neorion-wharf in Syros and later at the Perama Shipyard, also in Greece.
 Rebuilding was overseen by well-known naval architect Knut Hansen and her interiours were designed by Michael and Agni Katzourakis.
 This work was done between 1991 and 1993 and the ship emerged as the renamed Marco Polo for the newly established Orient Lines.
 In exteriour, she differed not much from her former Sovjet-service looks, only her funnel was heightened because a new topdeck was installed.
 Her hull and superstructure were of strong, Sovjet/ German build so nothing was wrong with those, although stabilizers were added to give her soon-to-be passengers a smoother ride.
 Inside, the ship was stripped totally, modernized and updated, although she was still recognizable as a former ocean liner not loosing her charming classic looks.
 The only things inside that were not changed, were the dining room, the galleys and the original swimmingpool.
 Next to all of this, the ships original bell was replaced in the Nansen Card Room.
 This rebuilding had cost Harrod around 60 million USD and the lenght of the rebuilding as well as the cost prevented him from buying one of the sisterships too.
 Besides Aleksandr Pushkin, Orient Line was intending to buy the Ivan Franko about the same time as they bought Aleksandr Pushkin, but due to the long and costly rebuilding of the first ship, this eventually did not happen.

 The Marco Polo sailed on her first cruise, a lenghty Mombasa to Cape Town journey, in november 1993 and she would sail worldwide varried cruises for her new owner.
 As seen in her name and that of the company, it was the focus to sail in the Far East and the ship thus was recieving many Asian and Oriental artworks that can still be found aboard today.
 The company Orient Lines was bought in 1998 by Norwegian Cruise Line but the name of the company and the name of the ship stayed unchanged.
 In a rebranding strategy in march 2008 though, the Orient Lines brand was discontinued and Marco Polo was sold to the Greece-based company Global Maritime, that chartered the ship out to Transocean Tours, the company where she had already been sailing for during the middle of the 1980's.
 Her name was not changed and she kept sailing worldwide cruises.
 Meanwhile, in 2003, her sister Shota Rustaveli (at that time sailing as Assedo) had been sold to the breakers in Alang, India.
 From that moment on, Marco Polo is the only survivor of the class and the only survivor of the transatlantic service of the Sovjet State fleets.
 At the end of 2008, Marco Polo started her sailings in charter for the British-based Cruise & Maritime Voyages (CMV) after Transocean Tours had been declared bankrupt.
 For them, she normally sails European cruises out of Tilbury, England in summer and in winter she sails in more southern seas.
 For CMV Cruises, she retained her Orient Lines name.
-It was even so that CMV used her name for a new namingstrategy throughout their growing new fleet, as new ships that entered service in 2015 (Magellan) and in 2017 (Columbus) were also named after famous explorers.
-The last one, Columbus, was originally ordered by Sitmar Cruises for Australian cruising and she had been in fact one of the ships that had outdated Alexandr Pushkin in Australia in the end of the 1980's, although she in fact never entered service down under.
+It was even so that CMV used her name for a new namingstrategy throughout their growing fleet, as newly aquired ships that entered service in 2015 (Magellan), 2017 (Columbus) and 2019 (Vasco Da Gama), were also named after famous explorers.
+The middle one, Columbus, was originally ordered by Sitmar Cruises for Australian cruising and she had been in fact one of the ships that had outdated Alexandr Pushkin in Australia in the end of the 1980's, although she in fact never entered service down under.

 At the 15th of february 2014, the ship was hit by a freakwave when sailing the English Channel and the wave crashed through the windows of the Waldorf Restaurant, situated on deck 6.
 According to witnesses, the windows were catapulted into the restaurant like missiles and one 85-year old male passenger was killed instantly.
 One other 70-year old female passenger had to be airlifted off the ship and was brought to shore for medical treatment.
 The ship had been hammered by several waves, some of more then 20 meters in height while sailing the Bay of Biscay during the same cruise, but the sad finish was there the day before arrival at Tilbury docks.
 Repairs were made and the ship was able to sail her next cruise as sceduled.